 Another way to talk about digital marketing is with the types of digital marketing platforms companies use.
 A digital marketing platform is something that connects marketers with consumers online.
 These platforms allow potential customers to:

 - Form a relationship with the company, including 2-way communication

 - Be targeted and receive personalized marketing messages from the company

-- Be converted from high-quality leads into paying customers
+- Be converted from high-quality leads into paying customer

 What Is Digital Marketing Strategy?